Best CBD for Arthritis

 Previously, Lazarus Naturals offered four bottle sizes (15mL, 30mL, 60mL, and 120mL) but has shrunk this list to just two sizes: 30mL (1,500mg) and 120mL (6,000mg).
 You can choose between classic, chocolate mint, and strawberry lemonade flavors; strawberry lemonade replaced a French vanilla mocha flavor in recent years as well.
 We found that sweeter flavors like chocolate mint masked any herby-hemp flavors and were relatively pleasant.

 One 1,500mg bottle costs $40, and a 6,000mg bottle costs $120.
-The biggest downside of Lazarus Naturals is that they don’t offer a subscription program.
+The biggest downside of Lazarus Naturals is that it doesn’t offer a subscription program.
 On the other hand, veterans, individuals with disabilities, and low-income households can apply for a steep 60% discount.
 You can get free shipping by spending over $50, but expect to pay $5 if you don’t meet that threshold.

 And while $120 is a lot to spend at once, considering that CBDistillery’s 5,000mg bottle costs $240, paying half the price for an extra 1,00mg of CBD is a steal.